Understanding Eviction Reports

 Prior evictions may signal a tenant's inability to meet financial obligations or comply with lease agreements.
 Because of this, it is crucial to carefully assess eviction history, legal actions, and case outcomes when selecting tenants.

-Eviction Reports are pulled by name, date of birth, and address and are not indexed by Social Security Numbers (SSNs).
-Because an SSN is not used to distinguish one person from the next, we strongly recommend entering the applicant's middle name or initial to get the most accurate results.
+Eviction Reports are pulled by name, date of birth, and address, and are not indexed by Social Security Numbers (SSNs).
+Because an SSN is not used to distinguish one person from another, we strongly recommend entering the applicant's middle name or initial to achieve the most accurate results.

 To ensure the accuracy of reports used in your approval process:

-Pro Tip: In the event an applicant is denied because of information found in screening reports, Rentec Direct provides Denial Letter templates.
+Pro Tip: If an applicant is denied due to information found in screening reports, Rentec Direct provides Denial Letter templates.
 Click here to access Denial Letter (Adverse Action Notice) for Public Records

 Common Results